Lecrapouille/gdcef/addons/gdcef/doc/detailsdesign.md

-# Details design: How CEF is compiled under Godot ?
+# Details design: How CEF is compiled under Godot?

 The goal of this document is to make you understand the general idea behind how this module `gdcef` is compiled (with examples for Windows while similar for other operating systems).
-The detail design on how guts are working is described in another [document](addons/gdcef/doc/detailsdesign.md) (currently unfinished).
-For the details of the implementation, you will have to dive directly inside the CEF code source, it has lot of comments (not always easy to apprehend at first read).
-Else, ask questions either in our Discord, or in the `Discussions` or `Issues` menu of the associated GitHub repository to help improving this document.
+The detailed design of how guts are working is described in another [document](addons/gdcef/doc/detailsdesign.md) (currently unfinished).
+For the details of the implementation, you will have to dive directly inside the CEF code source, it has a lot of comments (not always easy to apprehend at first read).
+Else, ask questions either in the `Discussions` or `Issues` menu of the associated GitHub repository to help improve this document.

 ## Environment

-The tree structure of the your project can be different from the one depicted in the next diagram.
+The tree structure of your project can be different from the one depicted in the next diagram.
 For this document we chose:

 ```